October 25, 2022 | Amanda Khatri

 - Crypto mining is bad for the environment as it releases greenhouse gasses, requires a lot of energy and produces a mass of e-waste.

-- Because of its decentralized nature, it can be used for criminal activities such as money laundering, funding terrorism and illegal purchases such as weapons.
+- Because of its decentralised nature, it can be used for criminal activities such as money laundering, funding terrorism and illegal purchases such as weapons.

 VMware’s report found that there was an estimated $1.1 billion in cryptocurrency thefts and that crypto exchanges are the most vulnerable target for cybercriminals.
 As such, consumers and investors are insufficiently protected from fraud, theft or other crypto-related crimes.